trentm/smrt/README.md

 # smrt achilles (NYI)

-Rage.
-Delete all Homeric instances *and images*.
-Homeric instances and images are those tagged with `{"homeric": true}`.
+Achilles' rage.
+Delete all Homeric instances *and images* (for the current smrt profile).
+Homeric instances and images are those tagged with `{"homeric": true}`, use `smrt hermes` to list them all.

     smrt achilles [-I|--skip-images] [<name-pattern>]